Boston Women's Memorial: Overview

 The idea of a memorial to women was first discussed in 1992 in recognition of the under-representation of women among Boston's statues.
 A collaboration between the Boston Women's Commission, the Commonwealth Avenue Mall Committee and the Massachusetts Historical Society, supported by Angela Menino, the mayor's wife, developed it over the next twelve years.
+Three women from Massachusetts history were eventually chosen for their impact on society through their writing.

 The design competition was won by New York sculptor Meredith Bergmann.
 The memorial was unveiled on October 25, 2003, by the mayor of Boston, Thomas Menino.
-The monument was criticized at the time as a quick-fix attempt to address the lack of female representation in Boston's public art, grouping together three historical figures who merit recognition as individuals.
+Despite having taken longer than 12 years to be developed and created, the monument was criticized at the time as a quick-fix attempt to address the lack of female representation in Boston's public art, grouping together three historical figures who merit recognition as individuals.
 "The memorials to men around town don't herd heroes together; neither should a memorial to women," Christine Temin wrote in the Boston Globe.